-Based on a site visit and habitat evaluations, there is not suitable habitat for the brown pelican within the project area.
+Based on a site visit and habitat evaluations, there is not suitable habitat for the brown pelican or mottled coqui within the project area.
 Therefore, the project will have no impact on state listed species.

 Critical Habitat and National Wildlife Refuges